 Signs of trouble

 An acan coral dying or one that is not happy in the tank because of too much water flow or too much light will not extend its polyps.
-If your water parameters are good (and have bene stable) and if your Acan coral won’t extend its polyps—even at night or even when feeding—then it could be that the lights or water flow are too strong for your specimen.
+If your water parameters are good (and have been stable) and if your Acan coral won’t extend its polyps—even at night or even when feeding—then it could be that the lights or water flow are too strong for your specimen.
 Carefully move it to an area of lower flow or less intense light (or both…depending on the circumstances).

 Acan corals are considered to be photosynthetic, meaning they derive at least part of their calories from the commensal zooxanthellae that live in their tissue.

 Acanthastrea species will also pull some nutrients from the water column, which will help keep nutrient levels in check if you have fish in your tank as well.

-But please keep in mind that while corals like Acans may seem a bit light plants (absorbing nutrients from water and converting light into energy), it is the zooxanthellae that are truly plant-like.
+But please keep in mind that while corals like Acans may seem a bit light plants (absorbing nutrients from the water and converting light into energy), it is the zooxanthellae that are truly plant-like.
 Acans are corals and all corals are animals…and what do animals like to do?
 Animals eat.
 So you should feed your Acans.When it is feeding time, an Acan coral will extend its polyps to capture prey—copepods, artemia, chopped seafood or even commercial foods—frozen, flake or pellet.
 As long as it can catch it and pull it in, the food can be eaten.

 Target feed these corals by using Julian’s thing to squirt a tiny, gentle blast of food over the polyps.